Timeline of the Government’s Rwanda asylum deal

 James Cleverly is travelling to Kigali to ratify a new agreement.

-The Home Secretary is preparing to sign a new treaty with Rwanda in a bid to secure the Government’s stalled asylum deal as part of efforts to curb Channel crossings.
+The Home Secretary has signed a new treaty with Rwanda in a bid to secure the Government’s stalled asylum deal as part of efforts to curb Channel crossings.

-James Cleverly is travelling to Kigali to ratify the agreement after Prime Minister Rishi Sunak sought to make the plan to send migrants to the African nation legally watertight following the Supreme Court’s ruling against the policy.
+James Cleverly was in Kigali on Tuesday to ratify the agreement after Prime Minister Rishi Sunak sought to make the plan to send migrants to the African nation legally watertight following the Supreme Court’s ruling against the policy.

 This is how events have unfolded since the plan was announced: